ismailBSM/eurobot-/README.md

     Pictures for the Robots,
     Testing Videos.

-And if you want some others aditional information contact me by Email : ismail_hamrouni@yahoo.fr
+And if you want some others additional information contact me by Email : ismail_hamrouni@yahoo.fr

 Thank you